giacomotolari/react_optimizing_performance/README.md

 ## Task

 Solve the problem!
-You would click the increment button and don't see the console.log(title) in each Post component.
+You would click the button and don't see the console.log(title) in each Post component.